I Tested Every Bikepacking Sleep System So You Don’t Have To

 Hammocks: The Comfort Champion

-When hammocks work:
+When hammocks work great:

-When hammocks fail:
+When hammocks let you down:

 Bivy Sacks: The Minimalist Choice